Fighting Three Against One – Advantages

 “Be like water my friend.”
 This quote by Bruce Lee has become famous around the world.
 But not as famous is the concept of becoming like a tree.
 This concept is summed up in one word, rooting.
 But what does Wing Chun rooting in martial arts do with your effectiveness?
 Everything!

-Now, back to the topic of Wing Chun rooting and why this is important.
-No matter what art one is training in, Tae Kwon Do, Muai Thai, Silat, Northern Style Praying Mantis, rooting is essential.
-It’s very much tied to the Wing Chun stance and structure as well.
-Should an individual come upon another individual that is to any degree larger than themselves, one can almost assume a power difference in favor of the larger opponent.
+The topic of Wing Chun rooting is really any martial art your training from Tae Kwon Do, Muai Thai, Silat, Northern Style Praying Mantis, its essencial.
+Wing Chun stance and structure should be overwhelming dynamicly capable not stiff and solitary.
+If you are fighting someone more resourceful, or stronger than you are, a stiff stucture may only secure your defeat.
 When that power is being delivered into another body it can only do one of two things.
-It can overcome a person causing a loss of structure, or it will pass through the body into the ground.
-This second option is the goal of rooting.
+Overcome causing a loss of structure and balance.
+Or it will pass through the body into the ground, this option is the goal of rooting.

 “A tree without roots is just a piece of wood”